 is a neurological scale that aims to give a reliable, objective way of recording the conscious state of a person for initial as well as subsequent assessment.
 A patient is assessed against the criteria of the scale, and the resulting points give a patient score between 3 (indicating deep unconsciousness) and either 14 (original scale) or 15 (the more widely used modified or revised scale).

 Definition contributed by NPicchetti about seven years agoNo relations have yet been associated.
 Glasgow Coma Scale

 has been asserted to measure the following CONCEPTS

 Experimental conditions are the subsets of an experiment that define the relevant experimental manipulation.

 In the Cognitive Atlas, we define a contrast as any function over experimental conditions.
 The simplest contrast is the indicator value for a specific condition; more complex contrasts include linear or nonlinear functions of the indicator across different experimental conditions.

 An indicator is a specific quantitative or qualitative variable that is recorded for analysis.
 These may include behavioral variables (such as response time, accuracy, or other measures of performance) or physiological variables (including genetics, psychophysiology, or brain imaging data).

-"Initial definition retrieved from http://en.wikipedia.org/wiki/Glasgow_coma_scale"NPicchetti (about six years ago)
+"Initial definition retrieved from http://en.wikipedia.org/wiki/Glasgow_coma_scale"NPicchetti (about seven years ago)